WH press secretary reiterates Trump's belief in false illegal voter claim

 When pressed for evidence, Spicer said "the president has believed that for a while based on studies and information he has."
 Spicer also cited a 2008 Pew study that he said showed 14 percent of people who voted were not citizens.

+The National Association of Secretaries of State on Tuesday reiterated in a statement the organization's confidence in the lead-up to the 2016 election in the "systemic integrity of our election process as a bipartisan group."

+"We are not aware of any evidence that supports the voter fraud claims made by President Trump, but we are open to learning more about the Administration's concerns," the statement read.

-Spicer said Trump is "very comfortable" with his win and likely won't call for an investigation despite alleging widespread fraud.
+Spicer on Tuesday said Trump is "very comfortable" with his win and likely won't call for an investigation despite alleging widespread fraud.

 However, the issue is clearly a sore spot for the White House.